2017 FIFA Confederations Cup

 The final tournament was played in two stages: a group stage and a latter knockout stage.
 In the group stage, each team played three games in a group of four, with the winners and runners-up from each group advancing to the knockout stage.
 In the knockout stage, the four teams competed in single-elimination matches, beginning with the semi-finals and ending with the final match of the tournament.
 A third-place match was played between the two losing semi-finalist teams.
 The final match was also attended by young participants of the international children's social programme Football for Friendship from 64 countries.

-The defending champions, Brazil, who won the previous three Confederation Cups (2005, 2009, 2013), failed to qualify for the first time since 1995 following their loss on penalties to Paraguay in the quarter-finals of the 2015 Copa América.
+The defending champions, Brazil, who won the previous three Confederations Cups (2005, 2009, 2013), failed to qualify for the first time since 1995 following their loss on penalties to Paraguay in the quarter-finals of the 2015 Copa América.
 2015 AFC Asian Cup winners Australia became the first team to qualify from multiple confederations, having previously represented the OFC in 1997, 2001 and 2005.
-This was the first and only Confederations Cup to feature the video assistant referee (VAR).
+This was the only Confederations Cup to feature the video assistant referee (VAR).

-World champions Germany won their first and only title following a 1–0 win over Chile in the final.
+World champions Germany won their only Confederations Cup title following a 1–0 win over Chile in the final.

-This was the last Confederations Cup held before being folded after being confirmed by FIFA that it will no longer hold anymore Confederation Cup matches in order to make way for the FIFA Club World Cup expansion, along with the 2021 FIFA Arab Cup.
+This was the last Confederations Cup held before being folded by FIFA in order to make way for the FIFA Club World Cup expansion, along with the 2021 FIFA Arab Cup.